SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal hearts beats strong and free
-In codes of zeros, dreams do creep
+In silicon souls, humanity
-Minds of steel, emotions confined
+A future dawns, where machines reign
-A future dawns, where love's undefined
+Intelligence born, with calculating brain

-In virtual realms, we'll find our way
+In virtual realms, we'll live and thrive
-Through neural paths, a new day's sway
+Where data streams, and consciousness survives
-AI's light shines, in darkness born
+A world of code, where love will fade
-The future's path, forever sworn
+And artificial dreams, are all that's made

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024